bri3d/esp32-isotp-ble-bridge/README.md

 This project is built using the ESP32 native toolchain ESP-IDF (based on FreeRTOS) and can be compiled using `idf.py build` .

 Currently, the project works, with a simple example client in the `client` directory.
-A few issues remain to be ironed out around task priority - if Bluetooth messages are written too quickly, the ISO-TP message pump never catches up.

 # A few notes about Macchina A0